LukeNK/Star/README.md

 A ~~cross-platform~~ file manager focus on simple design but feature-rich.
 Currently in active development.
 Version `1.x` means release still in development.

 ## Usage
 Right now, it can only display files, folders and allow you to open files with default app.
-Delete, move, copy feature for folder will be add soon.
+There is currently 2 intergrated plugins: a text editor (`txtEdit`) and music player (`musicPlayer`).

 ### How to use
 Primary click to open file/folder, secondary click to highlight (select) file.
 Noted that left hand also supported (because I am left handed ^^).